funatsufumiya/GP_to_colored_curves/README.md

 ## Usage

 - Select a grease pencil (GP) object in Object Mode,
-- Execute a menu command at `Object > GP to Colored Curves > GP to Meshes (with vertex-color)` (you can also directly call it from F3 search menu).
+- Execute a menu command at `Object > GP to Colored Curves > GP to Meshes (with vertex-color)`.
+(You can also directly call it from F3 search menu).

 ## Known Issues